skip to main content

 • Closed Captioning: All live webinars include real-time closed captions.
 You can turn them on by selecting the “CC” (Closed Caption) icon in the Zoom toolbar.

-• Transcripts: Our webinars also include live transcripts that appear alongside the presentation.
+• Transcripts: Webinars also include live transcripts that appear alongside the presentation.

 • Audio Accessibility: Participants can adjust speaker volume or connect assistive listening devices using their system audio settings.